-Specifies the maximum output, in thousands of lines, the system is to produce from this job's sysout data sets.
+Specifies the maximum output, in thousands of lines, that JES2 is to place in the specidata sets for this job's sysout data sets.
 The nnnn is 1 through 4 decimal numbers from 0 through 9999.
+When nnnn lines are reached, JES2 gives control to a user exit routine.